- Operating System Tutorial

 - Index is searched sequentially and its pointer is used to access the file directly.

 Files are allocated disk spaces by operating system.
 Operating systems deploy following three main ways to allocate disk space to files.

-Each file occupy a contiguous address space on disk.
+- Each file occupies a contiguous address space on disk.

-Provides solutions to problems of contigous and linked allocation.
+- Provides solutions to problems of contiguous and linked allocation.